Difegue/TVC-16/content/003-karen-1.md

-Title: Masquerading a WSL Distro as a Windows Application, Part 1
+Title: Masquerading a WSL Distro as a Windows Port, Part 1
 Date: 2019-06-05 00:00
-Modified: 2019-06-05 00:00
+Modified: 2019-06-06 00:00
 Category: LANraragi
 Tags: wsl, github actions
 Slug: wsl-karen-1
 Authors: Difegue
-Summary: A bit of an explanation first, then we build the distro.
+Summary: That's cheating!
+But is it really seamless?

 One of the major complaints I often get with [LANraragi](https://github.com/Difegue/LANraragi) is that it's a major pain to install.
 And I tend to agree!
 The software runs as a web server through [Mojolicious](http://mojolicious.org), paired with a Redis database.